 What is Pickerington Public Library doing in response to the Coronavirus?

 In response to Governor DeWine’s mandates, the Pickerington Public Library Board of Trustees and Executive Leadership Team have adopted a phased plan based on county levels or colors.
-Beginning Dec.
-14, Pickerington Public Library is open with limited services.
-The library continues to provide virtual programming and services including curbside pickup, locker holds, returns, homework, and tech help, among other accommodations.
+At this time, safety protocols are in place for all levels.
+Masks are required at all times for ages 2 and up, no food and drink are allowed, social distancing is required.
+Pickerington Public Library is open with limited services.
+The library continues to provide virtual programming and services including Drive-up window and curbside pickup, locker holds, returns, homework, and tech help, among other accommodations.

 Can I visit the library?